jianzhnie/CyberAttackSimulator/docs/source/quick_start_experiment_runner.rst

 .. note::
     The experiment runner is currently not supported and does not work with the ``GenericEnv()``.

-YAWNING TITAN comes with a command line interface tool called `experiment_runner.py` which allows new users to begin experimenting with Reinforcement learning approaches in the environments included.
+CyberAttackSim comes with a command line interface tool called `experiment_runner.py` which allows new users to begin experimenting with Reinforcement learning approaches in the environments included.
 The experiment runner is a way to run some of specific environments such as the 4 node environment ::

     > python3 experiment_runner.py --help